Keep Chapel Hill Moving: Safe Detours Needed for Trails and Sidepaths

 Tropical Storm Chantal left a mark on Chapel Hill, flooding homes, disrupting businesses, and damaging the infrastructure we depend on every day.
 Among the hardest hit transportation infrastructure was our biking and walking connections: large sections of the Bolin Creek Trail, Morgan Creek Trail, and the Fordham sidepath are closed, with repairs expected to take anywhere from 6 to 18 months.

 For many residents, these paths and sidewalks are essential routes to school, work, errands, and community life.
-With closures stretching into the better part of a year, we should ensure that safe, accessible alternatives are in place.
+With closures stretching into the better part of a year, we must ensure that safe, accessible alternatives are in place.

-Shift CHC is calling on the Town of Chapel Hill and NCDOT to act quickly with simple, proven solutions that can be deployed while long-term repairs are underway.
+Shift CHC is calling on the Town of Chapel Hill and NCDOT to act quickly with simple, low-cost solutions that can be deployed while long-term repairs are underway.
 These short-term fixes are a chance to test approaches the Town has already discussed, giving us real-world lessons for future projects:

 Why This Matters